 How depressants are used depends on the specific type, for example alcohol is drunk and benzodiazepines are usually swallowed but can also be injected.
 Generally speaking, depressants can be swallowed, drunk as a beverage, injected, snorted or inhaled.

+There is no safe level of drug use.
 Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.

 Depressants affect everyone differently, based on:

 - size, weight and health